 If you are addressing a barren landscape or facing very real problems after a burn, seed balls are an incredible tool to re-establish vegetation quickly.
 Due to the capillary ability of clay, the balls will 'hunker' into any surface they sit on once moisture is introduced.
-Loose seed will blow or wash away when cast on compacted surfaces.
+The loose seed will blow or wash away when casting on compacted surfaces.
 In burn areas, there is minimal weed competition present the first year following fire, giving way to the re-establishment of natives ahead of invasive species.

 Annual wildflowers will feed foraging wildlife this year.
 Seed produced will ensure more wildflowers in the years to come.

 Perennial wildflowers will begin establishment this year, blooming the following year for continuous wildlife support thereafter.

 For restoration, we want to stress the cultivation of natives to your specific area.

 Annual or perennials?
 A bit of both is a good balance